© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stramongate Bridge is a scheduled monument protected by Historic England under reference 1004592.
 View the official record →

-Stramongate Bridge is a medieval stone bridge crossing the River Kent in Kendal, Westmorland.
+Stramongate Bridge is a stone bridge crossing the River Kent in Kendal, Westmorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004592.

 Stramongate Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004592.